-INTERNAL ASSESSMENT HL SL % Interactive Skills - Individual oral 12-15 min (+ 20 min preparation) (30 marks) 12-15 min (+ 15 min preparation) (30 marks) A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on one or more of the themes from the syllabus.
-(30 marks) A conversation with the teacher, based on a visual stimulus, followed by discussion based on an additional theme.
-25
+INTERNAL ASSESSMENT HL SL %

+Interactive Skills - Individual oral 12-15 min (+ 20 min preparation) 12-15 min (+ 15 min preparation)

+(30 marks) (30 marks)

+A conversation with the teacher, based on an extract from one of the literary works studied in class, followed by discussion based on an additional theme. based on one or more of the themes from the syllabus.
+(30 marks)